MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ms.subservice: extensions
 ms.date: 11/02/2022
 ---
-# Verify the company account information associated with your Microsoft Partner Center account
+# Verify your company account information

 When you enroll in the Microsoft Edge program on Partner Center to publish extensions or change legal details in your profile, Microsoft verifies the information that you provide.
 This information can include your company name, company address, and primary contact details.
 During the verification process, Microsoft might send email to your primary contact to request confirmation of the information that was provided.

 You can go to [Legal info](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) in Partner Center to monitor verification status for the Microsoft Edge Developer program.